-- 13. The handgun is placed inside the box (and ultimately removed) by the competitor with the slide parallel to the longest side of the box.
-Rear adjustable sights may be slightly depressed during insertion but the slide must be fully forward when the gun is seated inside the box. - 14.
+- 15. A handgun in its ready condition (see Section 8.1), but unloaded and with an empty magazine inserted, must fit wholly within the confines of a box which has internal dimensions of 225 mm x 150 mm x 45 mm (tolerance of +1 mm, -0 mm).
+Note that all magazines must comply. - 16.
+The handgun is placed inside the box (and ultimately removed) by the competitor with the slide parallel to the longest side of the box.
+Rear adjustable sights may be slightly depressed during insertion but the slide must be fully forward when the gun is seated inside the box. - 17.
 Handguns must be based on and visibly resemble the profile and contours of the classic 1911-genre design.
-This means a single-stack, one piece frame, slide with stirrup cuts, and a dust cover (with or without an accessory rail) which has a maximum length of 75 mm when measured from the leading edge of the dust cover to the rear of the slide stop pin. - 14.1 Magazine well openings cannot exceed a maximum outside width of 35 mm.
-Compliance is checked by way of a 35 mm wide, and at least 5 mm deep, notch carved into the outside of the box, or by use of a ruler or caliper, as approved by the Range Master. - 15.
-Prohibited modifications are slide lightening cuts, weak hand thumb rests and slide rackers.

-- 16. Permitted modifications are shaped slides (flat-top, tri-top etc.), shaped trigger guards (squared, undercut etc.), bob-tail backstraps, bull or coned barrels, external extractors, finger-grooves (machined, add-on, wrap-around etc.), custom magazine release buttons, triggers, hammers, single/ambidextrous thumb safeties, any open sights (which may be embedded into the slide), and extended slide lock levers and thumb shields provided they do not act as a thumb rest. - 16.1 Other modifications permitted include those of a cosmetic nature (e.g. custom grip panels, scrimshaw or similar surface engravings, checkering, serrations etc.). - 17.
-Magazines accessible to a competitor during a COF must not contain more than 10 projectiles at the Start Signal.
-Additionally, magazines must not extend more than 20 mm below the lowest point of the magazine well when inserted.
-Violations will result in the competitor being relegated to Open Division.
+This means a single-stack, one piece metal frame, slide with stirrup cuts, and a dust cover (with or without an accessory rail) which has a maximum length of 75 mm when measured from the leading edge of the dust cover to the rear of the slide stop pin. - 17.1 Magazine wells cannot exceed a maximum outside width of 35 mm.
+Compliance is checked by way of a 35 mm wide, and at least 5 mm deep, notch carved into the outside of the box, or by use of a ruler or caliper, as approved by the officiating Range Master. - 18.
+Prohibited modifications / parts are slide lightening cuts, weak hand thumb rests and slide rackers. - 19.
+Permitted modifications are shaped slides (flat-top, tri-top etc.), shaped trigger guards (squared, undercut etc.), bob-tail backstraps, bull or coned barrels, external extractors, finger-grooves (machined, add-on, wrap-around etc.), custom magazine release buttons, triggers, hammers, single/ambidextrous thumb safeties, any open sights (which may be embedded into the slide), and extended slide lock levers and thumb shields provided they do not act as a thumb rest. - 19.1 Other modifications permitted include those of a cosmetic nature (e.g. custom grip panels, scrimshaw or similar surface engravings, checkering, serrations etc.). - 20.
+Magazines accessible to a competitor during a COF must not contain more than 8 rounds (for Major power factor) or 10 rounds (for Minor power factor) at the Start Signal. - 21.
+357SIG is also an approved caliber for Major, subject to achieving the applicable minimum power factor.
+This concession has been extended until 31 December 2025.